 Learn how to make instant pot mashed potatoes flavored with garlic and herbs in 20 minutes right in your instant pot!
 These potatoes are creamy and smooth.
-Plus, you can easily double or triple the batch for larger parties!
+Plus, you can easily double or triple this side dish for larger parties!

 Look at those pillowy, soft, instant pot mashed potatoes!

 I knew these were going to be a hit the minute I was done putting them together.
-In fact, I knew these were going to be a hit the moment I turned the knob to ‘vent’ on the IP and the smell of rosemary, thyme, and GARLIC erupted in my kitchen like a fiery volcano.
-And so began the dilemma.
-To go with the recipe, I had originally intended to post, or push that back and share these instant pot mashed potatoes?
-So I did would anyone would do.
-I decided not to decide.
-I asked you guys!
-What’ll it be?
-A big thank you to all those that took the poll on my Insta stories.
-I for one, could not choose between cheesy tender beef sandwiches or these cloud-like 20-minute mashed potatoes.
+In fact, I knew these were going to be a hit the moment I turned the knob to ‘vent’ on the IP.
+The smell of rosemary, thyme, and GARLIC erupted in my kitchen like a fiery volcano.

 - The potato: russet potatoes work best for mashed potatoes (IMHO) because they become light and fluffy when they’re pressure cooked.
 Yukon golds would also work though.